ProspectEye/ApsisLead-REST-API/README.md

-ApsisLead REST API
+Apsis Lead REST API
 ====================

-Hello and welcome to ApsisLead REST API.
+Hello and welcome to Apsis Lead REST API.
 This document includes tutorials and documentation how to use our API.

-What is ApsisLead
+What is Apsis Lead
 ====================

 http://www.apsislead.com is a webbased BI-system that tracks all visitors on your webpage and presents them as prospects.
-ApsisLead delivers each visit with company information such as company name, telephone numbers, descision makers etc.
+Apsis Lead delivers each visit with company information such as company name, telephone numbers, descision makers etc.

 What is possible with the REST API?
 ====================